-Late Penalties: For the first essay only, submissions after the due date will be subject to a 5% penalty per calendar day.
-For the second essay, submissions after the due date will not be accepted without an academic accommodation.
+Late Penalties: Submissions after the due date will be subject to a 5% penalty per calendar day.

-Marking Criteria: The essay will be graded out of 50 according to the following criteria:
+Marking Criteria: Each paper will be graded out of 50 according to the following criteria:

 Understanding: How well does the author understand and make judicious use of the relevant course material?
 How well does s/he understand the complexity of the issues involved?
 [15 marks]